oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 ###### Figure 3-1 -- JADN Type Definition Components
 ![Figure 3-1 -- JADN Concepts](images/JADN-Type-Definitions.drawio.png)

-A JADN schema in its native form is a JSON document with a single object that contains an optional map labeled "meta" and an array labeled "types".
+A JADN schema in its native form is a collection of one or more JSON documents, each containing a single JSON object consisting of an optional map labeled "meta" and an array labeled "types".
+Each document is called a "package".

 * The "meta" map contains metadata about the schema contained in the document, including the types exported from this schema and namespace information to